colinboumenot/RecipeScraperAppWebsite/README.md

 ### **Main Features**

-- The project will include at least two scappers - first being the one that scapes the URLs of all recipies on the website and the secon done being the one that scrapes the details of the actual recipies.
+- The project will include at least two scrapers - first being the one that scapes the URLs of all recipies on the website and the secon done being the one that scrapes the details of the actual recipies.
 - The project will induced a database where all the recipies and their details will be stored.
 - There will be an App interface, which will allow the user to switch in between recipies, add and delete available ingridients and sort and filter recipies by taste.
 - The language for the project will be Python, with a possible inclusion of a database language.